ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

             - Does not imply that the whole table cannot change!

 ``A``       | **ADDITION ONLY.**
-            | Addition only.
-It is assumed that records can only be added, not
+            | Marks an addition-only table.
+It is assumed that records can only
-              deleted.
+              be added to this table, not deleted.

+            - The field is permitted only for PK (``K``) fields.

 ``P``       | **PRIMARY PID.**
             | Primary patient ID field.
 If set,